Hellenic/react-hexgrid/README.md

         width: 8, // Width of a single tile
         height: 8, // Height of a single tile
         flat: false, // Defines is the tile pointy one or a flat one
-        spacing: 1.1 // Spacing between the tiles
+        spacing: 1.1, // Spacing between the tiles
-    },
+        name: 'unique-name' // Used to further identify the grid, needed when using multiple instances },
     origin: { // Defines the offset for the grid.
 Depending on the grid type, you might need to adjust this
         x: 0,